 - Continually educating staff and clients.

-The Housing Authority of the City of Long Beach administers the City's Rental Housing Assistance Programs.
+ABOUT USThe Housing Authority of the City of Long Beach administers the City's Rental Housing Assistance Programs.
 These rental subsidy programs are designed to provide financial and technical assistance services to low-income, elderly, and disabled residents of Long Beach so they can live with dignity in decent, safe, and sanitary housing conditions.

-- HOPWA - Housing Opportunities for persons living with AIDS.
+- HOPWA - Housing Opportunities for Persons Living With AIDS.
 More Information

 - VASH - Veteran's Affairs Supportive Housing - More Information